liminat/Retina-Image-Segment/README.md

 ![ ](images/gt.png)

-Generate vessels from probes (
+Generate vessels from probes (the blue dots).

+!